 Equipped with extra-wide tires, fat bikes are perfect for snowy road and trail conditions, and they happen to be wildly fun.
 The wide tires and low tire pressure allow the bike to “float” on the snow instead of sinking into it.
 Fat biking is one of the fastest growing winter activities in the country.

 Of all the ways to relax in Montana, soaking in a hot spring is at the very top of the list.
 These pools of geothermally heated groundwater are especially inviting after a day in the snow, but are sure to delight year round.
 From hidden backcountry pools to developed resorts, travelers have come for years to rest their weary bones in the healing mineral waters of these naturally occurring springs.

 If winter mountaineering and alpine climbing are your game (or even if you’ve never heard of a crampon) come play on Glacier Country’s icefalls, frozen waterfalls and iced rock slabs.
-Take a guided private ice climbing tour with the Flathead Valley’s Glacier Adventure Guides.
+Take a custom ice climbing trip with Whitefish Vertical Adventures.
 They’ve got all the tools, equipment and experience to help you explore the ice sculptures of winter in Western Montana.

 Montana is for fishing…in all four seasons.
 Our fish are biting year-round.
 And if you’re serious about it, you know that Montana is at the top of the list of dream destinations to cast a fly or drop a line.
 Ice fishing can be a true test of skill and a whole lot of fun.
 So carve a hole, sink a lure, kick back, relax and reel in your winter.